 We often get asked by people in Seattle, Los Angeles, and from around the country about how to choose the right residential treatment center for themselves or a loved one.

 It is one of life’s most important and difficult decisions to make; it’s a decision that literally can alter one’s life and it’s important to make as informed decision as possible.
-At The Clearing, we assist those suffering from anxiety, depression, traumatic life events, alcohol abuse, substance abuse, gambling addiction, eating disorders, and dual diagnosis.
+At The Clearing, we assist those suffering from anxiety, depression, traumatic life events, alcohol abuse, substance abuse, eating disorders, and dual diagnosis.

 How does one go about deciding which residential treatment center is right for you and your family?
 Our suggestion is to begin by considering the following questions: